 For someone who is looking to get into shaving with a safety razor, it might seem at first that they’re actually more expensive.
 This is because the cost of the razor itself is generally higher than that of cartridge razors (unless, of course, you buy that ridiculous $200 heated razor that we mentioned earlier).
-The average safety razor handle can range between $30 and $40, but you can find more economical options for as low as $24 like our introductory safety razor.
+The average safety razor handle can range between $50 and $100.
+But that is a one time expense.
+The blades are where you save the money!

 Using some of our introductory razor deals, let’s take a look at the cost of owning a safety razor over two years.
-Our midrange safety razor comes bundled with a year’s supply of blades for $40.
+Our Made in The USA Winning Razor comes bundled with a year’s supply of blades for $60.
 For the cost conscious among you, that might seem like a steep price to pay to get into wet shaving.
 However, after a year when it comes time to buy more blades, you’re only going to spend $10 for a fresh supply.
-This brings your two year cost for razors and blades to only $50.
-This lowers your per-year spending on shaving supplies to $25, and with each passing year that number will get even lower.
+This brings your two year cost for razors and blades to only $70.
+This lowers your per-year spending on shaving supplies to $35, and with each passing year that number will get even lower.

-Even if you decide to splurge on our premium, Made in the USA razor with year’s supply of razors (which you absolutely should do) for $90, you’re still spending less money year over year than you would if you purchased a many of the cartridge razors options out there.
+Even if you decide to splurge on our premium, Made in the USA ‘Merica Razor with year’s supply of razors (which you absolutely should do) for $100, you’re still spending less money year over year than you would if you purchased a many of the cartridge razors options out there.
 Again, after your initial investment, your yearly spending on razors is only $10, meaning that your annual average cost of owning the razor is going to drop precipitously.

 So what about cartridge razors?
 Their pricing philosophy is essentially the inverse of that for safety razors.
 Cartridge razor companies will generally offer a cheaper handle upfront in order to entice you into buying into their razor system.
 Once you have their handle, you’re forced to use their blades which are far more expensive over time than double edge blades for safety razors.
 Let’s take a look at some popular brands of cartridge razors and see how they stack up in yearly cost.

 How about Dollar Shave Club, one of the first subscription razor services?
-Well, if you get their cheapest starter set and sign up for monthly refills (the only delivery interval they appear to offer) of their least expensive cartridges, your first year with them will cost you $48 (see disclaimer at the bottom of the page).
-After that, you’ll be spending $48, bringing the cost of your first two years up to $96.
+Why is called the Dollar Shave Club?
+Your first year with them will cost you $112 (see disclaimer at the bottom of the page).
+After that, if you replace their blade weekly you’ll be spending over $100 per year.

-Harry’s, another subscription razor service, is more expensive than the Dollar Shave Club and far more expensive than shaving with a safety razor.
+Harry’s is not much cheaper.
 Assuming you buy their cheapest razor handle and order blades at a quantity that would allow you to shave every day for a year, your first year with Harry’s will cost you $95.48 (see disclaimer at the bottom of the page).
-The yearly cost after that is $86.48, meaning your two year total shaving cost is $181.96.
+If you replace the blades every week, the yearly cost after that is $91.

 Safety Razor vs. Cartridge Razor & Environmental Friendliness